-We believe the STAR Listing will help us scale our business in mainland PRC, as we continue to seek to broaden our markets in Europe, Japan, South Korea, Taiwan and the United States.
-Our global headquarters will continue to be located in Fremont, California, and we are committed to maintaining the listing of Class A common stock on the Nasdaq Global Market.
+We believe the STAR Listing will continue to help scale our business in mainland China, and we continue to seek to broaden our markets in Europe, Japan, Korea, Taiwan and the United States.
+Our global headquarters are located in Fremont, California, and we are committed to maintaining the listing of Class A common stock on the Nasdaq Global Market.